mkhraijah/PowerModelsADA.jl/README.md

 [![Documentation](https://github.com/mkhraijah/PowerModelsADA.jl/workflows/Documentation/badge.svg)](https://mkhraijah.github.io/PowerModelsADA.jl/)
 </p>

 ## Overview

-[PowerModelsADA.jl](https://github.com/mkhraijah/PowerModelsADA.jl) (Power Models Alternating Distributed Algorithms) provides a framework for solving Optimal Power Flow (OPF) problems using multiple alternating distributed algorithms. `PowerModelsADA` is built on top of [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) to model and solve the subproblems.
+[PowerModelsADA.jl](https://github.com/mkhraijah/PowerModelsADA.jl) (Power Models Alternating Distributed Algorithms) provides a framework to solve Optimal Power Flow (OPF) problems using alternating distributed algorithms.
+The package allows to use different distributed algorithms.
+PowerModelsADA is built on top of `PowerModels.jl` and `JuMP.jl` to model and solve the subproblems.

 ## Distributed Algorithms
-`PowerModelsADA` framework is designed to facilitate implementing alternating distributed algorithms.
-The framework provides functions to parse and decompose test cases into multiple areas, model the subproblems using `PowerModels`, solve the subproblems in parallel using multi-threading, communicate the shared data between the areas, and terminate the algorithm using the mismatches on the shared variables.
+The `PowerModelsADA` framework is designed to easily incorporate new alternating distributed algorithms.
+The framework provides means to decompose a test case into multiple areas, model the subproblems associated with each area using `PowerModels`, solve the supropblems in parallel using multi-threading, communicate the shared data between the areas, and calculate the mismatches to decide if the termination criteria are satisfied.

 The current version of `PowerModelsADA` implements four distributed algorithms: